In many ways, it’s as enjoyable a place to work as it is to shop. Here are a few of the things I learned on my journey:

 4. Costco’s pizza is the real deal.

 If you find yourself eating at Costco’s food court, you’ll probably be pleasantly surprised by how great the food is.
 The pizzas are baked fresh in store with Kirkland Signature ingredients, and they don’t skimp on cheese and other toppings.
 The hot dog combo—just $1.50 for a hot dog and a soda—is also superb.
 The food court even offers fresh diced onions, in addition to mustard and ketchup, to top your dog.
-By the way, this is the reason Costco’s pizza is so delicious.

 5. People really do buy that famous giant bear.

 The giant teddy may seem like an Internet novelty, and plenty of people (myself included) have stopped to take photos with the 8-foot-tall friend.
 But I saw more than one person buy the giant stuffed animal—usually grandparents purchasing it as a gift for their grandkids.
 (I do wonder how they stuffed it into a car/cab to get home.)
+It’s actually one of the 15 most expensive things you can buy at Costco.

 6. You can go to the pharmacy as a non-member.